Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

    4. Add a DHCP range (This is optional, but simplifies addressing.
 The first server will have IP an address of 10.2.100.100 and second server will have IP an address of 10.2.100.101.)

-   5. Click "OK" and wait until provisioning has completed (check using the notification icon).
+   5. Click "OK" and wait until provisioning has completed (check using the notification icon)

    ![](./media/image23.png)

-   6. Select DHCP from the portal and click "+ Add".
+   6. Select DHCP from the portal and click "+ Add"

    7. Server name "Scenario-1-DHCPServer"